code-null/roamingTool/Structure/data_structure_docs.md

 **Example Value(s):** RT_TARIFF

-Defines wether this zone will be registred as a tariff and displayed as a selection option.
+Defines wether this zone will be registered as a tariff and displayed as a selection option.
 If this field is set, displayName also needs to be defined.
-A tariff will only be avaiable if the base zone defines it in the tariffs property.
+A tariff will only be available if the base zone defines it in the tariffs property.

 ### **displayName**